-The week-long annual Carmarthenshire Recording and Monitoring Meeting will run from Monday 4th to Monday 11th July and will include visits to sites around the county.
+The week-long annual Carmarthenshire Recording and Monitoring Meeting will run from Monday 27th May to Monday 3rd June and will include visits to sites around the county.
 The meeting will cater for both experienced and less proficient botanists and will provide an opportunity for the informal development of identification skills.
-Arrangements will be flexible, some days the group may stay as one body, other days smaller groups will visit different sites to monitor rare or scarce species or update grid squares not visited recently.
+Arrangements will be flexible; some days the group may stay as one body, other days smaller groups will visit different sites to monitor rare or scarce species or update grid squares not visited recently.
 Day outings will be tailored to individual needs to cover all fitness abilities.

 Glynhir Mansion is located about 2 km east of Llandybie on the western flank of Mynydd Du (the Black Mountain) at SN640151.
 The River Llwchwr runs through the estate and at one point plunges over a 10 m waterfall into a humid, rocky gorge where Dryopteris aemula (Hay-scented Buckler-fern), Hymenophyllum tunbrigense (Tunbridge Filmy-fern) and Asplenium trichomanes subsp. trichomanes (Maidenhair Spleenwort) are among the ferns growing on the cliffs.
 There will be ample opportunity in the timetable to visit the site.
 Large parkland trees provide the setting to the mansion, including Tilia cordata (Small-leaved Lime), and there remains much scope for further discoveries to be made in the vicinity.

-The cost of the week from lunchtime on 4 July to breakfast on 11 July, including bed, breakfast, packed lunches and evening meals, will be approximately £500.00 (based upon 2019 prices) and will be limited to about 15 participants.
+The cost of the week from lunchtime on 27 May to breakfast on 3 June, including bed, breakfast, packed lunches and evening meals, will be approximately £600 and will be limited to about 15 participants.
 Accommodation for part of the week will be charged pro rata.
 A limited number of en suite rooms are available on a first-come first-served basis.
 Participants not requiring accommodation will also be welcome on a day to day basis.
 A 35% deposit will be required by Glynhir on booking.